I’m not really one for writing reviews of web hosting companies.

-Unlike Bluehost, they didn’t tell me I needed to upgrade my account or pay more money to increase performance of my hosting.
-Phew…
+Unlike Bluehost, they didn’t tell me that I needed to upgrade my account or pay more money to get a better service, phew…

 What they did was help me to identify where the problem was coming from, although they didn’t succeed in finding a solution.